-PRE-CUT MASTICS NOT APPLIED AT END LAPS, OUTSIDE CLOSURES AND LOW EAVE
+PRE-CUT MASTICS NOT APPLIED AT END LAPS AN OUTSIDE CLOSURES

-3-inch pre-cut mastic has been supplied to be applied along the notched rib panel sections at the end lap assembly and at the outside closure assembly along with the low eave.
+3-inch pre-cut mastic has been supplied to be applied along the notched trapezoidal panel sections at the end lap assembly and at the outside closure assembly.
 Follow the directions closely during installation of the roof to assure that these mastics are applied.